makgill/deryk/index.md

 ## Personal Links

+- [Support] my writing with Bitcoin or fiat (to be used to buy Bitcoin)
 - [About](/) me and other personal information
 - "I think the [pool man](/) is trying to kill me..."
 - [People](/) whose work I follow